 Note that these reports are largely unverified and from a variety of sources.
 Records are listed here in order to give a complete picture of interesting recent sightings.
 Appearance on the web site does not guarantee the accuracy of records, nor their addition to the SBSG data-base nor subsequent publication in the annual "Birds in the Sheffield Area".

-Records of species requiring a full supporting description to enable assessment at the appropriate [local, county or national] level will be highlighted in blue within the text.
+Records of species requiring a full supporting description to enable assessment at the appropriate [local, county or national] level will be highlighted in red within the text.

 Further details and a full list of such 'description' species can be found here along with guidance on submitting your Description Form.

 The main design focus here has been minimum and easy input, so the website contains a database of many hundreds of sites, which will appear as you type in the 'Site' field, so 'thr' will list almost instantly display Thrybergh Banks, CP, Park, Res, Tip for you to select from.
 If you continue typing 'thr...ough Hope second field on left by white cottage', then that's what will go in the Site field.

 There is also a Species database, which also uses the 'type-ahead' principle, but without the free-text entry.
 'Email' can be filled in automatically by your browser if you've enabled it.

 So to enter records for a single site:

 - first complete the Site/Date/Name/email fields